-To set a password on boot, activate the BIOS utility, then select Security from the categories listed on the top of the screen.
+To set a password on boot, activate the BIOS utility, then press F1 to access the Advanced Settings to select Security from the categories listed on the left of the screen.

 Find Set Supervisor Password and enter a password to enable this feature.
-Once you have entered a password for this feature, you may then enable/disable Password on Boot.
+Once you have entered a password for this feature, you may then enable/disable Password on Boot